 Yes, indeed, we do.
 I already mentioned we believe strongly in telling the truth and equipping children to think for themselves, that right there is a worldview of ours.
 Beyond that we take pains throughout the units to show what sorts of human behaviors lead to happiness and which lead to misery.
 Mostly this is played out in the history and geography sections.

 We are in the tank for freedom, politically and economically.
 It has been demonstrated again and again that freedom works.
 It leaves people in the best position possible to find happiness and pursue their fullest development.
-So we point out the failures of absolute government and socialism and the high points in human freedom and capitalism, yet still we mostly do this through asking good questions and allowing kids the self discovery of finding the correct answers for themselves.
+So we point out the failures of absolute government and communism and the high points in human freedom and free markets, yet still we mostly do this through asking good questions and allowing kids the self discovery of finding the correct answers for themselves.

 More of our Worldview